 “Well, then.”
 He bowed low, flashing another smile.
 He’d no wish to get on the wrong side of the overseers’ attention.
 People who did that tended to vanish.
 “I shall leave you and your darling cohort to your work.
 Don’t blow up anything you’re not meant to.”

-“Oh, Dylan,” she called as he went to leave.
-“If you’re so terribly desperate for company, you could always try the woman who’s recently returned from the front line.”
+“Oh, Dylan,” she called as he turned to leave.
+“If you’re so terribly desperate for company, you could always try the woman who’s recently returned from the front lines.”

 “There was a new call for fresh spellsters just last week.
 All the adept senior men and women are competing for the honour to join the king’s army tomorrow.”
 Nestria leant her head on the door edge and frowned.
 “Didn’t your guardian tell you?
 Again?”